Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: INTRODUCTION

 Depending on the strength of progenitor rotation, rotational flattening of the unshocked core generates the burst GW signature near at bounce \citep{Dimmelmeier08,Abdikamalov14,richers17}.
-If the ratio of rotational kinetic energy to gravitational energy of the PNS is $\mathcal{O}$(1)\%, the PNS is subject to the low-$T/|W|$ instability \citep{Shibata03a,ott_one_arm}, which causes non-axisymmetric PNS deformation and produces quasi-periodic variation in GWs and neutrino signals \citep{Takiwaki18,Takiwaki21,Shibagaki20,Shibagaki21,Pan21,Bugli23,Micchi23}.
-The characteristic frequency of the GW is determined by the rotational frequency since the quadrupole deformation is a significant contribution to the GW, whereas the one for the neutrino is determined by not only the rotational frequency but also the dominant deformation mode of the PNS in the direction of rotation (but see also \citet{Takiwaki21}, where their most rapidly rotating model shows three characteristic frequencies due to the coupling between two different modes).
+If the ratio of rotational kinetic energy to gravitational energy of the PNS is $\mathcal{O}$(1)\%, the PNS can be subject to the low-$T/|W|$ instability \citep{Shibata03a,ott_one_arm}, which causes non-axisymmetric PNS deformation and produces quasi-periodic variation in GWs and neutrino signals \citep{Takiwaki18,Takiwaki21,Shibagaki20,Shibagaki21,Pan21,Bugli23,Micchi23}.
+The characteristic frequency of the GW is determined by the rotational frequency since the quadrupole deformation is a significant contribution to the GW, whereas the one for the neutrino is determined by not only the rotational frequency but also the dominant non-axisymmetric deformation mode of the PNS along the azimuthal direction (but see also \citet{Takiwaki21}, where their most rapidly rotating model shows three characteristic frequencies due to the coupling between two different modes).

 The pioneering studies about the GW emission from MR explosion were conducted based on multi-D simulations with simplified neutrino treatments (\citet{Yamada04,Kotake04,Obergaulinger06a,Obergaulinger06b,Shibata06,Cerda-Duran07b,Scheidegger08,Scheidegger10,Takiwaki11}, and see \citet{Kotake06,Abdikamalov22,Powell23} for collective references therein).
 Because of such approximations, these studies are basically valid only up to an early post-bounce time.
 Recently, MHD CCSN simulations with neutrino transport have been performed.
 The systematic 2D MHD CCSN simulations \citep{Jardine22} have been performed and confirmed that the GW signals of their MR explosion model deviate from the well-known fitting formula for the $f/g$ mode oscillation of the PNS \citep{BMuller13}.
 This result is confirmed in the 3D MHD simulations \citep{Powell23} for the fitting formula \citep{BMuller13} and for the universal relation \citep{Torres-Forne19,Torres-Forne21,sotani21}. \citet{Bugli23} showed that the GW signals from their 3D MR explosion models have a broad-band spectral shape, all of which, at least, cannot be explained only by the low-$T/|W|$ instability.
 Different from the methods used in the above simulations, \citet{Raynaud22} have explored the GW signals from PNS convection and its dynamo using long-term 3D anelastic simulations, where neutrino transport effects were approxinately treated by means of transport coefficients of the fluid.
 They found that the low-frequency excess in the GW spectrogram ($\lesssim100$\,Hz) appears at the transition to the strong field dynamo regime.
 The numerical study on MR explosion based on sophisticated neutrino transport has just started and further investigation along this line is mandatory to cover all potential GW signatures from CCSNe.